rails/rails/guides/source/getting_started.md

 end
 ```

-The `t.references` line sets up a foreign key column for the association between
+The `t.belongs_to` line sets up a foreign key column for the association between
 the two models.
 An index for this association is also created on this column.
 Go ahead and run the migration: